jlmartins-sf/mqtt-to-kafka-bridge/README.md

 ## Maintainer

-Build with :heart: :pizza: and :coffee: by [nodefluent](https://github.com/nodefluent)
+Build with :heart: :pizza: and :coffee: by [nodefluent](https://github.com/nodefluent) and [jeffersonlmartins](https://github.com/jlmartins-sf)